 Today’s Post by Joe Farace

-In the series of blog posts that I wrote about finding glamour models, I suggested that one way to find models was through the use of modeling websites.
+In the series of blog posts that I originally wrote about finding glamour models, I suggested that one way to find models was through the use of modeling websites.
 Based on some of the email I received on this topic, one of the biggest question that readers had was: Are Modeling Websites worth your time and money?
 The answer is, unfortunately a yes and a no.

 Yes, they are.
 If you are willing to pay the models and sites.